nais/cli/README.md

 security.protocol=ssl
 ```

-`kafkacat.config` can be used with [aiven-kafkacat](https://help.aiven.io/en/articles/2607674-using-kafkacat) to
+`kcat.config` can be used with [aiven-kcat](https://help.aiven.io/en/articles/2607674-using-kafkacat) to
 authenticate against the Aiven hosted topics in GCP.

 You can refer to this config with -F flag:

 ```
-kafkacat -F kafkacat.config
+kcat -F kcat.config
 ```

 Alternatively, you can specify the same settings directly on the command line:

 ```
-kafkacat \
+kcat \
     -b https://boostrap-server.aivencloud.com:26484 \
     -X security.protocol=ssl \
     -X ssl.key.location=service.key \